exorlive/webwrapper/Readme.md

 executable using `provider="[type]"`, for example `provider="ExorLive.Desktop.Arguments.Component, ExorLive.Desktop"`.

-The WebWrapper ships with two built-in protocol providers, one exposing a file based API, and one exposing a command line API.
+The WebWrapper ships with several protocol providers.
+See details in the "WebWrapper API Interface" section.

+## WebWrapper API Interface

 ### ExorLive.Desktop.Arguments